microsoft/m365-renovate-config/README.md

 <!-- start extra content (EDITABLE between these comments) -->

 This config should be kept somewhat basic.
-It's somewhat similar to Renovate's [`config:base`](https://docs.renovatebot.com/presets-config/#configbase) but does _not_ enable any dependency pinning by default and adds a few extra settings.
+It's similar to Renovate's [`config:base`](https://docs.renovatebot.com/presets-config/#configbase) but does _not_ enable any dependency pinning by default and adds a few extra settings.

 - General extensions:
   - `:ignoreModulesAndTests`: Ignore packages under `node_modules` or common test/fixture directory names